hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/roster/glossary-of-terms.md

 ### Rounds Non-Ancient

 A setting.
 The number of rounds that have reached consensus that are not ancient.
-Currently set to 26 in all environments.

 ### Ancient